My Gluten Free Bread Recipe makes the perfect soft, tall gluten-free sandwiches.

 - Prepare a 9x5 loaf pan by greasing the bottom and halfway up the sides with butter or cooking spray.

-- Using the bowl of a stand mixer with the paddle attachment or a large bowl, combine GF flour, yeast, xanthan gum, baking powder, and salt.
+- In a stand mixer fitted with the paddle attachment, or in a large bowl, combine the dry ingredients.
 I use a handheld electric mixer.

-- Turn speed to medium and mix for 5 minutes, scraping down the bowl every so often.
-This helps air bubbles get into the dough, making for a soft crumb.
-The batter should be a little thicker than a cake batter consistency.
+- Add the wet ingredients and mix on low until just combined.
+Increase to medium speed and mix for 5 minutes, occasionally scraping down the bowl.
+This incorporates air into the dough for a soft crumb.
+The batter should be slightly thicker than cake batter.

-- Pour the bread batter into the prepared loaf pan.
-Use a silicone spatula to smooth the top of the bread until even.
+- Pour the batter into the prepared loaf pan and use a silicone spatula to smooth the top evenly.

 Rising:

-- Cover the loaf pan in plastic wrap.
-Tip: You can spray the underside of the plastic wrap with cooking spray to prevent sticking.
+- Cover the loaf pan with plastic wrap.
+Tip: Spraying the underside of the plastic wrap with cooking spray helps prevent sticking.

 Baking:

-- Around the 40-minute mark, preheat the oven to 350 F. Position a rack in the center of the oven.
+- Around the halfway mark, position a rack in the center of the oven and preheat to 350 F.

 Cooling & Slicing:

-- Remove the bread from the oven and allow it to cool for about 5 minutes in the pan before removing it to a wire cooling rack.
+- Remove the bread from the oven and let it cool in the pan for 5 minutes, then transfer it to a wire rack to cool completely.

-- Cool the bread completely, about 3 hours, before slicing with a bread knife.
-Serve.
-Important: Read more about the storage of the bread below.
+- Let the bread cool completely, about 3 hours, before slicing with a bread knife.
+Serve as desired.

-Did You Make My Gluten Free Bread Recipe?
+Did You Make This Gluten Free Bread Recipe?
 Leave a 5-Star Rating Below!

 Gluten Free Bread Recipe - Soft Gluten Free Sandwich Bread